freddiehaddad/ms2cc/README.md

 ### Handling Duplicate Source File Names with Relative Paths

-In some cases, multiple source files in a project may share the same name, and the associated compile commands might not include absolute file paths.
-Since absolute paths are required, the tool attempts to disambiguate these entries using the `/Fo` compiler flag (if present in the compile command), which specifies the output object file.
-However, if the object file path lies outside the directory of the corresponding source file, this method may fail.
-When that happens, an error message is logged.
+Projects that reuse file names can confuse MSBuild logs when the compiler omits absolute paths.
+MS2CC tries to disambiguate entries with the `/Fo` flag, but if the emitted object file lives outside the source directory the lookup may still fail.
+In those cases MS2CC reports a descriptive error so you can adjust the build.

 ## Contributing